rwinzinger/CUB-codesamples-1/README.md

 Start all containers (login-service, customer-service, article-service and mongodb) at once with `docker-compose up` (in folder `docker/compose`)

 All ports are forwarded as seen above.

+## Event Sourcing (akka + eventstore)

+There is a Dockerfile in docker/images/eventstore which customizes the official eventstore image (paths for db and log)

+Create the new image with calling docker builf -t cub/eventstore . in that folder